devKyouma/Scoreboard/README.md

 * Right now the website works by creating a new goal where you enter some inputs, then log in each study session in "Compose".
 This will update the chart.
 I need to set it up so that I can take the data from the table and use that for the chart.

-  * If i try to write notes before i create a new project i get an error.
-Fix this
+  * Create a get started page with instructions
+  * Create a checklist of overall goals during the project
   * Find a way to "save" the user inputs in the table.
 If the user enters data then clicks on notes to write a note, they will be redirected to an empty table
   * Add random useful stats.
 Day that you studied most.
 Number of times you hit weekly goal.
 Longest streak without a 0.
   * The mapping and order of functions is all over the place.
 Write the structure down so that i can easily understand what gets run on what action